yolofy/TupleTables/README.md

 ```

 ## Why?
 Often in unit tests, there is a lot of data being initialized.
-The default for many programmers is to use object initializers.
+The default for many developers is to use object initializers.
 But this quickly produces a hard to read peace of code:
 ```cs
 var list = new List<Person>
                        {